 All three items may be worn simultaneously as long as they do not conflict in appearance with the official stoles worn by faculty marshals or other designated members participating in the ceremony.

-Siegel Center policy strictly prohibits alcohol, backpacks and duffle bags, balloons, coolers, bottles, cans, outside food and drink, laser pointers, artificial noisemakers, firearms, weapons or tools, wrapped packages, and banners and signs.
+GRCC policy strictly prohibits alcohol, backpacks and duffle bags, balloons, coolers, bottles, cans, outside food and drink, drones, laser pointers, artificial noisemakers, firearms, weapons or tools, wrapped packages, and banners and signs.
 In addition, graduates are asked not to bring their purses or other valuable items, beach balls, Silly String or flammables of any form.
 All graduates and guests will be subject to security screening when arriving at GRCC.
 If you are found to have any prohibited items during the screening process, you will be asked to remove those items prior to entering the ceremony.

-Students who plan to participate in VCU’s universitywide Commencement ceremony on Saturday, Dec.
-8 at the Siegel Center are asked to RSVP.
+Students who plan to participate in VCU’s universitywide Commencement ceremony on Saturday, May 11 at GRCC are asked to RSVP.